xingzhehe/AutoLink-Self-supervised-Learning-of-Human-Skeletons-and-Object-Outlines-by-Linking-Keypoints/README.md

 ## Training

 **Note: We notice that training on A100 and A6000 are not as stable as training on V100 on h36m.
-We suggest to stop early or add more tricks to stablize the training, such as smaller learning rate.
+We suggest to stop early or add more tricks to stablize the training, such as smaller learning rate and gradient clipping.
 We acknowledge [Yuchen Yang](https://charrrrrlie.github.io/) for valuable discussion and experiments.**

 To train our model on CelebA-in-the-wild, run